 But loving yourself first ensures you’ll come to the relationship (not to mention the rest of your life) with your proverbial cup full.
 If you have taken care of your own needs, you’re much better able to help another take care of theirs.

 And if you feel fully loved, by yourself and your unseen friends, you’re not desperately seeking a mate to “complete” you, or trying to control a current mate into “loving you better.”
 Needy is never attractive.

 Make your growth your first priority—everything else is created from there.

 9. Stay in your adult

 We have many aspects to who we are.
 Our soul and our higher self are more evolved aspects of us.
-We also have less evolved aspects of who we are, and those are our younger selves—the people we were as a child, adolescent or young adult.
+We also have less evolved aspects of who we are, and some of those are our younger selves—the people we were as a child, adolescent, or young adult.

 And these aspects can “come out” in us, and sabotage our relationships and our lives.

 A man I know becomes defensive and flustered every time he senses his wife is the least bit upset with him.
 Like a little boy caught with his hand in the cookie jar, he is filled with guilt and shame even if he has done nothing wrong.
 His wife senses his guilt and assumes he has something to feel guilty about and the situation spirals downward from there.

 A woman I know finds herself desperately trying to control her significant other whenever she feels afraid she will be hurt.
 Another woman I know finds herself in a pattern of creating men who disappoint her then leaving them as quickly as she found them.
 Still another lashes out with criticism and judgment, shaming her mate, as a way to alleviate the pain she feels when he inadvertently hurts her.
 These characteristics are all traits of the “child” these adults once were.